VincePimentel/VincePimentel.github.io/_posts/2019-01-24-gloomy_weather_-_sinatra_portfolio_project.markdown

 Whenever I need to focus, relax and/or block out my noisy neighbor, I usually open up a website or app that generates ambient background noise.
 There's just this calm and soothing feeling listening to raindrops hitting the roof or ground, and thunder roaring so I thought to myself, why not create my own version?

+**Gloomy Weather** generates background ambient sounds ranging from soothing rain, rumbling and crashing thunder, moving train, chirping birds, waves by the beach and many more.
+You can mix and match various sounds and audio levels to get the ideal combination to help you relax, sleep, focus or just to drown out bothersome noise from your environment.

 ### Demo and Repo

-Check out the demo [https://gloomy-weather.herokuapp.com](https://gloomy-weather.herokuapp.com).
+Check out the demo: [https://gloomy-weather.herokuapp.com](https://gloomy-weather.herokuapp.com).

-Check out the repo [https://github.com/VincePimentel/gloomy-weather](https://github.com/VincePimentel/gloomy-weather).
+Check out the repo: [https://github.com/VincePimentel/gloomy-weather](https://github.com/VincePimentel/gloomy-weather).

 ## Front-End